 - Earth and Environmental Science: EESC 1030.
 Any course above 2000 pending approval by faculty committee (Currently approved: EESC 2500).
 EESC 3003 does not count as a Natural Science

 - Electrical and Systems Engineering: ESE 1120* (Note: If ESE is taken, PHYS 0151 is not allowed since these are equivalent.)

 - Materials Science Engineering: MSE 2210 (Note: MSE 2150, 2210, 2600, 3300, 4300 may be counted as Natural Science or Engineering if taken prior to Spring 2015.)

 - Mechanical Engineering and Applied Mechanics: 1100*, 1470*

 - Physics: 0050, 0051, 093, 094, 0140, 0141, and courses numbered 0150 and above**, except 3314, 360 and 5500

-*Please note: Red, bolded courses are not currently active.
+*Please note: Bolded courses may not be active in the new system.
 Check with the primary department to confirm course status.

 Freshman Seminar courses can not be used to fulfill the natural science requirement.

 * If MEAM 1100 and MEAM 1470 is taken, PHYS 0150 is not allowed since these are equivalent.